 Santoriello has witnessed firsthand how important it is for an advisor to decide who will oversee the practice when it’s time to step aside.
 In 2014, he purchased his business — formerly called Rios and Associates — from its founder, Richard Rios.

-Over the past two years, seven Iron Point advisors have entered into a succession or continuity plan agreement, meaning their businesses are in the process of being bought or have already sold.
+Seven Iron Point financial professionals have entered into a succession or continuity plan agreement, meaning their businesses are in the process of being bought or have already sold.

 Having a plan has also changed the firm’s recruitment philosophy.
-To ensure it has enough young advisors ready to step in and purchase a business, it now focuses on attracting and retaining millennials.
+To ensure it has enough young financial professionals ready to step in and purchase a business, it now focuses on attracting and retaining millennials.

-“We looked at our number of older advisors and saw that there wasn’t a lot of youth in the branch,” Santoriello said.
-“We have the bandwidth in the OSJ now to recruit younger advisors, get them ready to do a practice acquisition and get their house in order.”
+“We looked at our number of older financial professionals and saw that there wasn’t a lot of youth in the branch,” Santoriello said.
+“We have the bandwidth in the OSJ now to recruit younger financial professionals, get them ready to do a practice acquisition and get their house in order.”

-Because many junior advisors are still building their books of business and are below the firm’s traditional production minimum, Santoriello said he’s had to rethink some of the his recruiting standards.
+Because many junior financial professionals are still building their books of business and are below the firm’s traditional production minimum, Santoriello said he’s had to rethink some of his recruiting standards.
 This shift in strategic priorities has proven successful.

-“As we’ve moved to retain practices, we’ve brought in younger advisors who have worked to grow themselves,” Santoriello said.
-“If they were below the production minimum, but there were extenuating circumstances, and they were a millennial advisor who was doing all the right things, we still take a look at them.
-They’ve all benefitted from linking up with a senior advisor and creating a succession plan.”
+“As we’ve moved to retain practices, we’ve brought in younger financial professionals who have worked to grow themselves,” Santoriello said.
+“If they were below the production minimum, but there were extenuating circumstances, and they were a millennial financial professional who was doing all the right things, we still take a look at them.
+They’ve all benefitted from linking up with a senior financial professional and creating a succession plan.”

-From ensuring an advisor’s business legacy lives on to compensating families and attracting the next generation of young advisors — many OSJs and branch offices are discovering the list of benefits that goes along with offering built-in continuity and succession plans far outweighs any time and effort spent developing them.
+From ensuring a business legacy lives on to compensating families and attracting the next generation of young advisors — many OSJs and branch offices are discovering the list of benefits that goes along with offering built-in continuity and succession plans far outweighs any time and effort spent developing them.